On this page

 What About Becoming a Medical Biller or Coder Online?

-We’ve mentioned that some medical billing and coding programs come with an online option.
-This can be great for students who need to balance work, school, and family commitments.
-But why does it work so well online?
-Mostly because medical billing and coding require little to no face-to-face patient interaction.
-Learning medical terminology, basic anatomy, the ICD-10, specialized codes, and billing protocols (more on these below) all can be done online.
+Online medical billing and coding programs can be great for students who need to balance work, school, and family commitments.
+This program works well online because medical billing and coding require little to no face-to-face patient interaction.
+Learning medical terminology, basic anatomy, the ICD-10, specialized codes, and billing protocols can all be done online.
 Even prep for certification exams can take place online, too.

 To learn more, read through our guide to medical billing and coding online schools.